bgy4cx/Minesweeper/notes.md

 ### Guardinas

-- Input is a array, a step, flaging option.🔴💿
+- Input is a array, a step, flaging option.🔴💿🟢💿
-- Output is game board with a message.🔴💿
+- Output is game board with a message.🔴💿🟢💿

 ### Process